szwacz/nw-boilerplate/README.md

 #### 1. Development package.json
 Placed in root directory.
 This file contains:
-- Node modules used for development (They are not needed in real application, so why to pollute it with them?).
+- Node modules used for development (Those are not needed in real application, so no need to pollute it with them).
 - Declaration for NW.js runtime.
 This is the most interesting part:
 ```
 "config": {